KindleModding/kindlemodding.github.io/jailbreaking/Legacy/WatchThis/index.md

 ### WatchThis-Specific Hotfix
 {: .note}
-> WatchThis is unique in the sense that its own `HotFix` must be installed before proceeding with other `Post Jailbreak` items
+> WatchThis is unique in the sense that its own `Hotfix` must be installed before proceeding with other `Post Jailbreak` items

 1. Type `;uzb` into the search bar of your Kindle and click enter
 2. Connect the Kindle to your PC